Jim Kendrick: Military service

 In 1916, Jim was a lieutenant in the Texas National Guard.
 He was part of the Second Texas Infantry Regiment.
 That year, he was part of a force called up to track down the Mexican bandit (or revolutionary) Pancho Villa.
 Jim served in the US forces under the legendary General Jack Pershing.
 Jim joined the United States Army in 1917 and was in France during World War I.

 During this era, many military units created football teams.
 Jim's team, the Texas 2nd Infantry, won the U.S. National Guard Championship in 1917.
 The team won eight games and was only scored on once.
 Kendrick also played for the 36th Division in the 1919 American Expeditionary Force championship game in Paris.

-Professional football
+Professional career

 When the war ended, Jim became an assistant football coach at Baylor.
 In 1922, Jim played professional football and signed with Canton Bulldogs of the National Football League.
 Jim played for the Bulldogs however he would occasionally sneak into the line-up for the Toledo Maroons for a few games.
 That year the Bulldogs won the 1922 NFL Championship.